AIPAC: Criticism

-AIPAC has been criticized as being unrepresentative of American Jews who support Israel, and supportive only of right-wing Israeli policy and viewpoints.
-A PEW center poll found that only 38% of American Jews believe that the Israeli government is sincerely pursuing peace; 44% believe that the construction of new settlements damages Israel's national security.
+Critics have argued that AIPAC does not properly represent American Jews who support Israel and supportive only of right-wing Israeli policy and viewpoints.
+A Pew Research Center survey in 2013 found that only 38% of U.S. Jews believe the Israeli government is sincerely pursuing peace and 44% believe construction of new settlements damages Israel's national security.

 Among the best-known critical works about AIPAC is The Israel Lobby and U.S. Foreign Policy, by University of Chicago professor John Mearsheimer and Harvard Kennedy School professor Stephen Walt.
 In the working paper and resulting book, they accuse AIPAC of being "the most powerful and best known" component of a larger pro-Israel lobby that distorts American foreign policy.
 They write:

 [AIPAC's] success is due to its ability to reward legislators and congressional candidates who support its agenda, and to punish those who challenge it. ...
 AIPAC makes sure that its friends get strong financial support from the many pro-Israel political action committees.
 Anyone who is seen as hostile to Israel can be sure that AIPAC will direct campaign contributions to his or her political opponents. ...
 The bottom line is that AIPAC, a de facto agent for a foreign government, has a stranglehold on Congress, with the result that US policy towards Israel is not debated there, even though that policy has important consequences for the entire world.

-AIPAC has also been the subject of criticism by prominent politicians including Democrats J. William Fulbright, Dave Obey and Mike Gravel, as well as Republicans John Hostettler and Thomas Massie.
+AIPAC has also been the subject of criticism by prominent politicians, including Democrats J. William Fulbright, Dave Obey, and Mike Gravel, and Republicans John Hostettler and Thomas Massie.

-Democratic congressman Jim Moran from Northern Virginia has been a vocal critic of AIPAC, causing national controversy in 2007 and drawing criticism from many Jewish groups after he told California Jewish magazine Tikkun that AIPAC had been "pushing the [Iraq War] from the beginning," and that, "I don't think they represent the mainstream of American Jewish thinking at all, but because they are so well organized, and their members are extraordinarily powerful—most of them are quite wealthy—they have been able to exert power."
-AIPAC's membership has been described as "overwhelmingly Democratic" by one conservative columnist (Jennifer Rubin).
+Democratic congressman Jim Moran has been a vocal critic of AIPAC, causing national controversy in 2007 and drawing criticism from many Jewish groups after he told Tikkun that AIPAC had been "pushing the [Iraq War] from the beginning" and that "I don't think they represent the mainstream of American Jewish thinking at all, but because they are so well organized, and their members are extraordinarily powerful—most of them are quite wealthy—they have been able to exert power."
+Conservative columnist Jennifer Rubin called AIPAC's membership "overwhelmingly Democratic".

-In 2020, Democratic congresswoman Betty McCollum accused AIPAC of hate speech and said the group is a hate group.
+In 2020, U.S. Representative Betty McCollum accused AIPAC of hate speech and said the group is a hate group.

-In 2020, Senator Bernie Sanders said AIPAC provides a platform for bigotry and said he will not attend their conference.
-In 2023 (February 19), on CBS Face the Nation, Sanders said that AIPAC, formerly bipartisan, had evolved towards attempting to "destroy" the American progressive movement.
+In 2020, Senator Bernie Sanders said AIPAC provides a platform for bigotry and opposition to Palestinian rights, and said he would not attend its conference.
+In February 2023, on CBS Face the Nation, Sanders said that AIPAC, formerly bipartisan, had begun attempting to "destroy" the American progressive movement.